Beacroxx/btop/README.md

 - Install and enable the `ryzen_smu-dkms` kernel module
 - Install and enable the [systemd service](systemd-unit/ryzen_smu-pmtable-perms.service)

-if you do not want to run btop with sudo on AMD systems.
+if you do not want to run btop as root on AMD systems.

+On intel You are required to:
+- Create the group `msr`
+- Add yourself to the `msr` group
+- Install and enable the [systemd service](systemd-unit/msr-perms.service)

-On intel, you can run `sudo make setcap` after `sudo make install` if you dont want to run btop as root.
+if you dont want to run btop as root.

 Use at your own risk.
+(It won't break your system but it could potentially crash/segfault randomly)
 #

 # ![btop++](Img/logo.png)